Proof-theoretic dilator and intermediate pointclasses

 Conversely, if $|S|_{\Pi^1_1[R]} \le |T|_{\Pi^1_1[R]}$ and $S\vdash^{\Sigma^1_1[R]} \forall^1 X [\phi(X)\to\WO(\alpha(X))]$ for some recursive $\alpha(X)$, then $\alpha(R) < |T|_{\Pi^1_1[R]}$.
 This implies $T\vdash^{\Sigma^1_1[R]} \forall^1 X[\phi(X)\to\WO(\alpha(X))]$.
 Kleene normal form implies every $\Pi^1_1[R]$-sentence takes the form $\forall^1 X[\phi(X)\to\WO(\alpha(X))]$ for some recursive $\alpha(X)$, so we have $S \subseteq^{\Sigma^1_1[R]}_{\Pi^1_1[R]} T$. \end{proof}

 It is possible to prove the second equivalence for $\Pi^1_1[R]$-proof theory, whose proof follows from a modification of \cite[\S3.2]{Walsh2023characterizations} or \cite[\S6.2]{Jeon2024HigherProofTheoryI}.
-Hence we leave its proof to the reader: \begin{theorem} Let $S$, $T$ be arithmetically definable $\Pi^1_1[R]$-sound theories extending $\ACA_0 + \exists^1 X\phi(X)$.
+Hence let me leave its proof to the reader: \begin{theorem} Let $S$, $T$ be arithmetically definable $\Pi^1_1[R]$-sound theories extending $\ACA_0 + \exists^1 X\phi(X)$.
 Then

 where

 \end{theorem}